Last updated on February 16, 2023 by Wandering our World

 Back on Tahiti, make sure you visit the mysterious Mara’a Grotto, a cave with a rock pool.
 The cave seems like it rains on the inside, which is just the water seeping through from the mountain above.

-The resorts in the Maldives are more isolated and secluded than in Tahiti, mainly due to how spread out the country is among so many islands.
-Therefore interacting with the local community, as well as joining events and excursions happening outside of your hotel, is typically hard.
+As the resorts in the Maldives are more isolated and secluded than in Tahiti, mainly due to how spread out the country is among so many islands, there’s less chance to interact with the local community.

 In Tahiti it’s much easier to explore the local community, try street food, visit museums and experience the culture.

-The culture in the Maldives is vibrant, interesting, and definitely worth discovering though.
+From what we’ve discovered though, the culture in the Maldives is vibrant, interesting, and definitely worth seeking out.

-Bodu Beru is a traditional rhythmic dance performed by upwards of 15-20 people, and was introduced to the Maldives around 1000 years ago.
-Its been a tradition here ever since, and many resorts have cultural nights where dancers perform.
+For example, Bodu Beru is a traditional rhythmic dance performed by upwards of 15-20 people, and was introduced to the Maldives around 1000 years ago.
+It’s been a tradition here ever since, and many resorts have cultural nights where dancers perform.

 If venturing into Malé, a visit to the Maldives National Museum is a must.
 Not only does it give an insight into the history of this nation, but it also has a great collection of historical artifacts from the region, some several centuries old.

-Visiting French Polynesia affords visitors a unique opportunity to delve into the lives of early settlers and learn more about the arrival of Europeans.
-From the famous story of the ‘Mutiny on the Bounty’ to the oral history shown through dance and song, you can learn a lot through the cultural experiences on offer in French Polynesia.
+From the famous story of the ‘Mutiny on the Bounty’ to the oral history shown through dance and song, you can learn a lot through the cultural experiences on offer in Tahiti, and bring back memories of a lifetime in the process.

-On this island you can try your hand at spearfishing and learn the incredible meanings behind traditional Maori tattoos.
+On this island you can try your hand at things like spearfishing, or learn the incredible meanings behind traditional Maori tattoos (and maybe get one yourself!).
 You will also find dance performances of the traditional ‘Ori Tahiti’, and there are places where you can take lessons with locals.

 The James Norman Hall House – the house of the island’s most famous author who co-wrote Mutiny on the Bounty – has a 1920’s garden tea-room and library that’s worth visiting too.